disclosure: we were sent the item mentioned for the purpose of review

 The object of the game is to be the first player to complete their Eco Town by rolling a coloured dice and placing the correct coloured Eco play piece on the correct circle.

 As you can see, each rubberwood play piece has an Eco message – wind turbine, water-butt, recycling bin, solar panelled house, tree, and bicycle.
 The rubberwood pieces are really tactile, and the game obviously encourages colour recognition.
-My only criticism of the game itself is that Monkey really struggled to tell the orange and red colours on the board apart the first few times we played the game.
+My only criticism of the game itself is that he really struggled to tell the orange and red colours on the board apart the first few times we played the game.
 The shades are quite close, perhaps a brighter orange shade would help?

-The official rules state that if you roll the dice and it lands on a colour that you’ve already claimed, then you must give the play piece from your board to your opponent, and if they have that piece already, then your piece is surrendered.
+The official rules state that if you roll the dice and it lands on a colour that you’ve already claimed, then you must give the playing piece from your board to your opponent, and if they have that piece already, then your piece is surrendered.
 We haven’t played the game in this way yet, if we roll a colour we already have then we’ve just missed a go.
 So again, different ways to play the game.

-Monkey understood how to play this game quickly and has really enjoyed building his Eco Town, sometimes we’ve just worked together to build all of the Eco Town’s – so real teamwork rather than competitive play.
+He understood how to play this game quickly and has really enjoyed building his Eco Town, sometimes we’ve just worked together to build all of the Eco Town’s – so real teamwork rather than competitive play.
 Lots of different play options which I think is great.

 The rubberwood play pieces are supplied in brown paper bags rather than plastic, a nice touch.
 I have one slight niggle with the packaging – the game box itself is made of very flimsy cardboard, much thinner than in any of the other game boxes we have from Wonderworld.
 I can see this box getting torn quite easily, which would be a shame, as I think we’ll have plenty of years worth of play from the game itself.

 The Eco Town Game is currently priced at £19.50, and we give it a big thumbs up, as there is lots of play potential with this game.
-For more information on the Eco Town Game you can visit The Toadstool.